Tie (draw): Ice hockey

 If the score is even after three periods, the game may end in a tie, or overtime may be played.
 In most North American professional leagues, the regular-season tie-breaker is five minutes long, with each side playing at least one man short.
 Starting with the 2015–16 NHL season, the National Hockey League went from playing one man short to two men short in overtime.
 Should a team have two players penalised during the overtime, the team on the power play will play with a fifth player.
 In the Southern Professional Hockey League, each side plays only three players, with a minor penalty in the first three minutes resulting in a team on the power play earning an extra man; a minor penalty in the final two minutes, or a major penalty, results in the awarding of a penalty shot.
 A goal wins the game in sudden death; otherwise, a shootout will occur, with three players participating for each side.
 If the score is still tied, the shootout will go into sudden death.
 In North American minor leagues, the same procedure is used except shootouts are five players.
 In each case, the winner of the shootout is awarded credit for a regulation win (two points), and the loser of the overtime is marked with an overtime loss (OTL) and receives credit equal to half of one win (one point).
 In the National Hockey League, shootout wins are still counted as two points, but for breaking a tie in terms of points at the end of the season, the team with more regulation and overtime wins (ROW) takes the higher position in the standings.
 The Swedish Hockey League (SHL) uses a 3–2–1–0 point system in the regular season, where a regulation win is worth three points, a win in the five-minute sudden death overtime period or a shootout win two points, and an overtime loss as well as a shootout loss one point in the standings.

-In the National Hockey League, in the playoffs, in general unlimited 20 minute sudden death periods are played, making a tie impossible.
-An exception occurred during the 1988 Finals, when a power failure forced the early abandonment of Game 4 between the Boston Bruins and the Edmonton Oilers with the score tied 3-3.
-The game was later replayed in its entirety, with the Oilers winning and sweeping the Finals except for the one shortened tie game.
+In the National Hockey League, in the playoffs, in general unlimited 20-minute sudden death periods are played, making a tie impossible.
+An exception occurred during the 1988 Finals, when a power failure forced the early abandonment of Game 4 between the Boston Bruins and the Edmonton Oilers with the score tied 3–3.
+The game was later replayed in its entirety, with the Oilers winning and sweeping the Finals except for the one shortened tied game.